zaiisao/Documentation/en/Recording/recording_cmd_cpp.md

 title: Record a Call
 description:
 platform: Linux CPP
-updatedAt: Thu Jul 25 2019 08:19:30 GMT+0800 (CST)
+updatedAt: Thu Aug 01 2019 09:45:51 GMT+0800 (CST)
 ---
 # Record a Call
 This page demonstrates how to record a call by using the command line.
-You can also record calls by calling the API methods.
-For the detailed API reference, see [Recording API](https://docs.agora.io/en/Recording/API%20Reference/recording_cpp/index.html).
+You can also record calls by calling the API methods, see [Record by API](../../en/Recording/recording_api_cpp.md).
 The command line and API methods implement the same recording functions.

 Ensure that you integrate the On-premise Recording SDK before proceeding, see [Integrate the SDK](../../en/Recording/recording_integrate_cpp.md).